for-giobbe/phy/Concatenation & Model Selection.md

 ## concatenation:

-After having aligned our genes, we will concatenate them using phyutility: the software has a wide array of functions and can be considere a swiss-knife for phylogeneticists.
+After having aligned our genes, we will concatenate them using Phyutility: the software has a wide array of functions and can be considere a swiss-knife for phylogeneticists.
 As you always should, when using a new software, take a look at its [manual](https://github.com/blackrim/phyutility/blob/master/manual.pdf).

 After adjusting the path to the java executable of phyutility, try this string: